cofauver/fewd40/lesson8/assignment/README.md

 ###Evaluation / Submission

-Students should use the same folder and GitHub repository as the previous project ("relaxr-landing").
+Students should use the same folder and GitHub repository as the previous project ("relaxr-blog").
 When ready for evaluation they should push their code to that repository and notify the instructional team via slack.

 ###Final Project Milestone 1